co-cart/co-cart/readme.txt

 = Where can I get help or talk other users about CoCart core? =

-If you get stuck, you can ask for help in the [CoCart support forum](https://wordpress.org/support/plugin/cart-rest-api-for-woocommerce/) or [join the CoCart Community on Discord](https://cocart.xyz/community/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart) where you will find like minded developers who help each other out.
-If you are in need of priority support, it will be provided by either purchasing [CoCart Pro](https://cocart.xyz/pro/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart).
+If you get stuck, you can ask for help in the [CoCart support forum](https://wordpress.org/support/plugin/cart-rest-api-for-woocommerce/) or [join the CoCart Community on Discord](https://cocartapi.com/community/?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink) where you will find like minded developers who help each other out.
+If you are in need of priority support, it will be provided by purchasing [CoCart Plus](https://cocartapi.com/pricing/?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink) or a higher tier.

-= Where can I find out about the pricing of CoCart Pro? =
+= Where can I find out more about the additional features? =

-Find out all relevant [pricing information over on the official site](https://cocart.xyz/pro/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart).
+Find out all relevant [features and pricing information over on the official site](https://cocartapi.com/pricing/?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink).

 = My question is not listed here.
 Where can I find more answers? =

-Check out [Frequently Asked Questions](https://cocart.xyz/faq/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart) for more.
+Check out [Frequently Asked Questions](https://cocartapi.com/faq/?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink) for more.

 == Screenshots ==